Node

 Thanks to AcmeTech’s old post.

 † Terminal is located in the Utilities folder in the Applications folder.
-Or the quick Spotlight way is command-space, Terminal.
+Or the quick Spotlight way is command-space

 A while back I realized something important: